joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 ## Setup Azure Application Proxy

-In this guide, I will set up Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device webpage.
+In this guide I will set up an Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device web page.
 However, it can be any webpage _(Unifi Controller etc.)._

+* I have a Windows Server 2022 Domain Controller
+* Synology NAS
+* Microsoft 365 Developer subscription with appropriate licenses

 ### Pre-requisites for Azure Application Proxy setup